Road transport: 20th century

+In Canada, the first precursor with semi-controlled access was The Middle Road between Hamilton and Toronto, which featured a median divider between opposing traffic flow, as well as the nation's first cloverleaf interchange.
+This highway developed into the Queen Elizabeth Way, which featured a cloverleaf and trumpet interchange when it opened in 1937 and until the Second World War boasted the longest illuminated stretch of roadway built.
+A decade later, the first section of Highway 401 was opened, based on earlier designs.
+It has since become North America's busiest highway.

+The word freeway was first used in February 1930 by Edward M. Bassett.
+Bassett argued that roads should be classified into three basic types: highways, parkways, and freeways.
+In Bassett's zoning and property law-based system, abutting property owners have the rights of light, air and access to highways but to not parkways and freeways; the latter two are distinguished in that the purpose of a parkway is recreation, while the purpose of a freeway is movement.
+Thus as originally conceived, a freeway is a strip of public land devoted to movement to which abutting property owners do not have rights of light, air or access.

 Trucking and haulage

 Trucking companies (in American English terminology) or haulage companies / hauliers (in British English) accept cargo for road transport.
 Truck drivers operate either independently – working directly for the client – or through freight carriers or shipping agents.
 Some big companies (e.g. grocery store chains) operate their own internal trucking operations.
 The market size for general freight trucking was nearly $125 billion in 2010.

 In the U.S. many truckers own their truck (rig), and are known as owner-operators.
 Some road transportation is done on regular routes or for only one consignee per run (full truckload), while others transport goods from many different loading stations/shippers to various consignees per run (less-than-truckload).
 On some long runs only cargo for one leg of the route (to) is known when the cargo is loaded.
 Truckers may have to wait at the destination for a backhaul.

 A bill of lading issued by the shipper provides the basic document for road freight.
 On cross-border transportation the trucker will present the cargo and documentation provided by the shipper to customs for inspection (for EC see also Schengen Agreement).
 This also applies to shipments that are transported out of a free port.